egmontmika/egmontmika.com/content/blog/his ways.md

 God is looking for people who are eager to listen.

 He wants you to hear what He has to say and what He wants to do.
-He wants you to learn from Him and connect with His plans and purposes.
+He wants you to learn from Him and connect with His plans and His purposes.

 And become part of His ways.